mohitchandak/Dictionary_App/README.md

 # Dictionary App
-A smart Dictionary Application to search a word's meaning easily with the convenience of a smooth Python GUI.
+A Smart Dictionary Application to search a word's meaning easily with the convenience of a smooth Python GUI.
 The App automatically suggests correct word spellings if you make a typo :)

 ## Future Development